dromniscience/nccl-code-reading/nccl-overview.md

 ## NCCL Runtime: An Overview

 **NCCL maintains a P2P task queue and a collective task queue inside [`comm->planner`](https://github.com/NVIDIA/nccl/blob/v2.25.1-1/src/include/comm.h#L572) to trace the work inside a group call.** You can think of a non-group call as a group call containing only one communication function.
 Each NCCL communication function enqueues a task to the corresponding queue, which records all the necessary information that describes the task.
 Then, execution occurs asynchronously when a group call ends.
-NCCL fetches all the queued tasks, distributes them to every channel, prepares kernel launch configuration and per-channel task description, and finally launches kernel.
+NCCL fetches all the queued tasks, Codistributes them to every channel, prepares kernel launch configuration and per-channel task description, and finally launches kernel.
 Typically, one block in the kernel launch handles one channel's task, and every block operates on the corresponding channel's task description.
 Thus, different blocks can have different working behaviors, and they are running in parallel.

 **NCCL supports three protocols: SIMPLE, LL, and LL128, where LL stands for low latency.** SIMPLE is suitable for transferring large messages, where the ![eqn3](https://latex.codecogs.com/svg.image?\beta) factor (bandwidth factor) dominates.
 LL and LL128 are suitable for transferring small messages, where the ![eqn4](https://latex.codecogs.com/svg.image?\alpha) factor (link latency) dominates.
 We provide a brief description of these protocols below.
 If you are not interested, feel free to skip it.